alecwithac/calculator/README.md

-# calculator
+# Calculator

-Create a fully functional calculator using JavaScript and styling with CSS.
+Create a fully functional calculator using HTML, CSS, and JavaScript.